Finance for Today’s Nonfinancial Professionals

-This program is designed for nonfinancial mid - and senior-level professionals in any industry or organization, and attracts a varied mix of participants.
-Whether you are a Vice President of Operations, Sales Representative, Product Manager, Director of Marketing, Systems Engineer, or anything in between, you will practice real-world financial decision making through instruction, collaboration, and interaction with your peers as you work with actual financial statements.
+This program is designed for nonfinancial mid- and senior-level professionals in any industry or organization, and attracts a varied mix of participants.
+Whether you are a Vice President of Operations, Sales Representative, Product Manager, Director of Marketing, Systems Engineer, or anything in between.

-The program is led by Virginia Soybel, senior lecturer in accounting in Babson's Accounting and Law Division and Victoria Sassine, adjunct lecturer in Babson's Finance Division.
+The program is led by Bob Turner, Associate Professor of Accounting, and Victoria Sassine, adjunct lecturer in Babson’s Finance Division.